alexander-scott/Enhanced-Trigger-Box/README.md

 ---------------
 At the top level you have the Enhanced Trigger Box script.
 It has some base options and uses a box collider to represents the boundaries of the Enhanced Trigger Box.
 Beneath that you have Enhanced Trigger Box Components which are MonoBehaviours that you are able to add to the Enhanced Trigger Box.
 These come in the form of either a Condition or a Response and are located in the Scripts/TriggerBoxComponents folder.

-When a Enhanced Trigger Box gets entered (another gameobject collides with it's box collider), all the conditions get checked to see if each condition has been met.
+When a Enhanced Trigger Box gets entered by another object with a collider (you can disable this entry check if you want and it will be treated as 'entered' on init), all the conditions get checked to see if each condition has been met.
 If all the conditions have been met, all the responses get executed.

-If you click on one of the Enhanced Trigger Boxes in the scene or drag one in from the prefabs folder you can see the what the script looks like in the inspector.
+If you click on one of the Enhanced Trigger Boxes in the scene or drag the ETB prefab in from the prefabs folder you can see the what the script looks like in the inspector.

 ### Base Options Overview